ARM9/bass/doc/basics.md

 print "{a}{b}{c}\n"   // prints "Hello"World5.1(4+3)\n
 ```

-Defines are evaluated from right-to-left order, meaning that expressions such as `{x{y}`} will first expand `{y}`, and then the result of that expression, `{x...}`.
-In case of an define that is unknown (in it's scope) no error will be trown.
-It will be passed unresolved to allow manuall evaluation.
+Definitions are evaluated in order from right to left.
+An expression such as `{x{y}`} will first expand `{y}`, and then the result of that expression, `{x...}`.
+In case of an unknown definition (in terms of scope) no error will be trown.
+The definition will be passed unresolved to allow manual evaluation.

-Defines are not constant and can be redefined.
-It is possible to test if a define has been declared or not by using the special Syntax:: `{defined <name>}`
+Definitions are not constant and can be redefined.
+It is possible to test if a definition has been declared by using the following syntax:: `{defined <name>}`

 ```as
 // v15-18